ga-wdi-boston/rails-activerecord-crud/README.md

 rake -T db
 ```

+## Discussion: Model Album and Song

+To help us get a better idea of what should our database will consist of, let's
+model and **Album** and **Song**.

+## Demo: Creating a Album Model

+Let's take what we discussed in our Modeling exercise and see if we can make
+an Albums model.

+## Code-Along: Write a Song model

+Together lets take what we saw when creating the Album Model and use this to
+create a Song Model.

+## Demo: Generate a migration to create an Album table with columns

+## Lab: Generate migration for songs with appropriate columns

+## Demo: Use Album.all (you wrote this method previously) in AlbumsController#index and Album.find() in show

+## Lab: Same with Song.all

+## Demo: Make Album inherit from ActiveRecord and delete all code between class/end.
+Everything should still work.

+## Lab: Same with Song.

 ## Creating tables and ActiveRecord object to manipulate them

 We'll use the data in `data/*.csv` as representative of the data to be stored